 From the pandemic to the winter storm and even a hurricane, people in our state have faced ongoing challenges to their well-being.
 Yet, for multiple legislative sessions now, our state’s leaders have focused on pushing through discriminatory and oppressive measures that cause harm to the most vulnerable among us.

-Rather than pass meaningful police reforms or healthcare expansion, lawmakers have accelerated the costly surveillance—and rampant mistreatment—of people of color, undocumented community members, and people experiencing homelessness.
+Rather than invest in healthcare or housing, lawmakers have accelerated the costly surveillance—and rampant mistreatment—of people of color, undocumented community members, and people experiencing homelessness.
 The governor is obsessed with forging a criminal legal system that treats people differently based on the color of their skin and their access to wealth.
 Instead of looking toward 2022, many Texas lawmakers seem dead set on bringing us back to the 1950s.

 Day in and day out, Texas Fair Defense Project keeps fighting to end the criminalization of poverty.
 And despite this year’s challenges, we’ve had major successes.
 We were able to get the City of Dallas to pull out of the OmniBase program, a move that will immediately help tens of thousands of people.
 We’ve cleared tens of thousands of dollars in debt and fees for hundreds of clients.
 Amid a tough legislative session, TFDP secured multiple victories that will help hundreds of thousands of Texans restore their driver's licenses and get relief for ticket debt and fines.
 All of these changes will help our neighbors go to work, take their kids to school and buy groceries—to live their lives.